renepacchaux/this-ux-design-portfolio/README.md

 We are building for somebody, not just for aesthetics.

-Forever Unfinished
+Constant Unfinished

-It is either fine-tuned, or your users learn to overcome your rough edges
+The portfolio either fine-tuned, or your users learn to overcome your rough edges

 The UX portfolio is customized and re-customized to keep effectiveness